 The Social Fashion Graph

-The backbone of the Social Fashion Graph is our ontology of the world’s what-to-wear needs.
-It summarizes and gives structure to what to wear needs, as expressed by people.
+The backbone of the Social Fashion Graph is our ontology, which is a list of the most relevant what-to-wear needs.

 We’ve learnt that the top need we all have is how to wear our specific clothes.
 We can proudly say that we have found a way for women to tell us, in seconds, what clothes they have in their closet, and for the Social Fashion Graph to deliver the correct outfit ideas for those clothes, also in seconds.
 We believe this system is here to stay, and will end up coexisting with other mechanisms as we move forward.

 The result of the above is a dataset of clean, structured and correlated data that technology can interpret.